gbantique/techtotinker/content/blogs/2020-04-03-how-to-play-mp3-files-on-arduino-from-sd-card.md

 ## **Introduction**

-After successfully accessing the SD Card with Arduino Uno the crude way (by soldering directly to SD card pins), I thought of making an mp3 player :).
+After successfully accessing the SD Card with Arduino Uno the crude way (by soldering directly to SD card pins), I thought of making an mp3 player.
 As a caveat, this design is not recommended for a daily mp3 player but it does play and I am happy with it.
 So let’s prepare the following materials:

 ## **Bill Of Materials**